misc-hosting/mtntbk/about.md

 {% include image.html url="../../assets/images/roop.jpg" description="Kerry Roop Axe Kicking
 the World" width="400"%}

-My approach to sports writing comes from old-school Soviet boxing manuals such as M.I.
+My approach to sports writing comes from Soviet-era boxing manuals such as M.I.
 Romanenko's *The Mastery of Boxing* (1960), Y.B.
 Nikifirov's *A Boxer's Feel for Distance* (1971), and Romanov's *Boxing in Long, Middle, and Close Ranges* (1979).
 I also love the more philosophically-inclined English-language authors like [Jack Slack](https://en.wikipedia.org/wiki/Jack_Slack), Joyce Carol Oats (she wrote a great book of essays *On Boxing* in 1987 with the photographer John Ranard), John Updike, Norman Mailer, and